korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/Course13_RandomAccessFileChallenge/README.md

 The output says there are 25 records in this file, which is true, so this part looks good.
 I'll next set up a private static method, named _readRecord_.
+It returns an **Employee** and has a **RandomAccessFile** instance as the first parameter, and an _employeeId_ as the second.
+I'll use this method to get a record in the file, instantiating an **Employee** record, using the appropriate read methods to populate the fields.

 ```java
 private static Employee readRecord(RandomAccessFile ra, int employeeId) throws IOException {